Marklin2289/polygon-learning/markdown/pyth/PYTH_VISUALIZE_DATA.md

 # 👀 Charting Pyth data

-The **page** being rendered on the right is defined in `components/protocols/pyth/components/ChartMock.tsx`, which contains both the price feed component from the Connect step and the Chart component defined in `components/protocols/pyth/components/Chart.tsx`.
-Turning on the price feed will populate the chart, by passing the data to the Chart component.
+The **chart** being rendered on the right is defined in `components/protocols/pyth/components/ChartMock.tsx`, which contains some of the price feed component from the Connect step and the Chart component defined in `components/protocols/pyth/components/Chart.tsx`.
+Toggling on the price feed will populate the chart, by passing the data to the Chart component.
 You can probably tell where we're going with this 😉

 ```jsx
 // components/protocols/pyth/components/ChartMock.tsx